jhiesey/peercloud/README.md

 serviceworkers, so if you want to see this fixed, you should [star this issue on the chromium bug tracker](https://code.google.com/p/chromium/issues/detail?id=302019).

+* Service workers only work over https (except on localhost), so if you want to set up a mirror you MUST get an SSL certificate and configure your server properly.

 * This is still very experimental!
 If you think you can help make it better, please send me a pull request.